NicoleHEyz/NicoleHEyz.github.io/index.md

 ## Projects
-- **[Nov.2022-present]** **Energy Transformation Processes of Subpolar Circulation and Water Masses in the Indian Sector of the Southern Ocean**
+- **[Nov.2022-present]** **Energy Transformation Processes of Subpolar Circulation and Water Masses in the Southern Ocean**
 Energetics analysis for an anomalous event of strong eddy kinetic energy (EKE) anomalies observed in the Indian sector of the Southern Ocean, providing regional patterns of energy and characteristics of energy transformation.
 Amis to reveal the governing mechanisms behind the extreme event by analyzing the causes of EKE anomalies and their associated anomalous poleward transport of Circumpolar Deep Water, quantifying the role of eddies.
 Seeks to explore dynamic processes involved in deep water transport, as well as potential connections with climate variability and oceanic changes.
+***He, Y., Zhou, M., Kang, D., & Karen J. Heywood.
+(2026, February).
+Deep Ocean Feedbacks Sustained by Eddy-Convection Coupling during the 2017 Anomalous Event off Prydz Bay.
+In 2026 Ocean Sciences Meeting.
+AGU.***
 ***He, Y., Zhou, M., & Kang, D. (2024, February).
-Strong Eddy Kinetic Energy Anomaly Induced by Baroclinic Instability in the Southwest Region of the Kerguelen Plateau, East Antarctic.
+Strong Eddy Kinetic Energy Anomaly Induced by Baroclinic Instability in the Southwest Region of the Kerguelen Plateau, East Antarctica.
 In 2024 Ocean Sciences Meeting.
 AGU.***

 - **[Mar.
 2021-Jun.
 2021]** **Surface Mean Currents and Eddy Kinetic Energy of the Adjacent Cosmonauts Sea Region, East Antarctica**
  *Undergraduate Thesis Project* (Tongji University), instructed by Prof. Meng Zhou and Prof.<a href="https://mgg.tongji.edu.cn/18/cc/c22851a202956/page.htm" target="_blank"> Yanwei Zhang</a>.